-Penitente Exhibit
+Penitente Artifact Exhibit

 The Penitentes, also known as La Fraternidad Piadosa de Nuestro Padre Jesus Nazareno (The Pious

-existed primarily in southern Colorado and northern New Mexico for many generations.
+have existed primarily in southern Colorado and northern New Mexico for many generations.
 Some

 scholars believe that the brotherhood can be traced to thirteenth century Europe however the more